AlexsLemonade/refinebio-docs/docs/getting_started.md

-## Getting Started with refine.bio dataset
+## Getting Started with a refine.bio dataset

 A refine.bio dataset includes gene expression matrices and experiment and sample metadata for the samples that you selected for download.